 The 10 Best Water Coolers

 This wiki has been updated 37 times since it was first published in February of 2015.
 If you're feeling out of the loop in your office, it may be time to install a new water cooler to draw in the crowd.
 We’ve included several types, from mid-sized, top-loading models that sit on countertops to large, bottom-loading dispensers that look sleek and professional.
 Some even come in the form of a compact pumping device that screws onto the top of a five-gallon water jug.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes